-Ilan Noy, thought to be the world’s first professorial Chair in the Economics of Disasters, examines lessons from events such as the Christchurch earthquakes.
+Ilan Noy, who holds the Chair in the Economics of Disasters and Climate Change, examines lessons from events such as the Christchurch earthquakes.

-Christchurch is unlikely to be the last New Zealand city damaged by earthquakes, yet what has it taught us?
+Christchurch, which was devastated by a magnitude 6.3 earthquake in 2011, is unlikely to be the last New Zealand city damaged by earthquakes.
+Yet what has it taught us?
 How can we learn from the successes and failures of our response to the quakes and make New Zealand more resilient in the future?

-Professor Noy believes it’s critical to develop evidence-based solutions to deal with not just the aftermath of the Canterbury earthquakes but the next disaster to hit New Zealand, whether that’s another quake, a virus or flooding caused by climate change.
+Professor Noy believes it’s critical to develop evidence-based solutions to deal with not just the aftermath of the Canterbury earthquakes but also the next disaster to hit New Zealand, whether that’s another quake, a virus, or flooding caused by climate change.

-Originally from Israel, Professor Noy was appointed to the Chair in 2013 when it was established in Wellington School of Business and Government’s School of Economics and Finance as a partnership between Victoria University of Wellington, the Earthquake Commission and the Ministry for Primary Industries.
+Originally from Israel, Professor Noy was appointed to the Chair in 2013 when it was established at Wellington School of Business and Government as a partnership between Victoria University of Wellington, the Earthquake Commission, and the Ministry for Primary Industries.

 Professor Noy’s interest in disasters was sparked by the tsunami triggered by an earthquake off the coast of Sumatra, Indonesia, in 2004.
 Searching online for research into the economic impact of disasters, he could find only two papers.

 While Professor Noy initially had the field of the economics of disasters largely to himself, interest in the area grew rapidly.
-He says this was partly because the years 2004–2011 were exceptional for their number of catastrophic disasters with high mortality, including Cyclone Katrina in the United States, Cyclone Nargis in Myanmar and earthquakes in Haiti, the Tohoku region of Japan and the province of Sichuan in China.
+He says this was partly because the years 2004–11 were exceptional for their number of catastrophic disasters with high mortality, including Cyclone Katrina in the United States, Cyclone Nargis in Myanmar, and earthquakes in Haiti, the Tohoku region of Japan, and the province of Sichuan in China.

-There was also increasing realisation of the impact cyclones, droughts, flooding and other disasters caused by climate change might have, especially in developing countries.
+There was also increasing realisation of the impact that cyclones, droughts, flooding, and other disasters caused by climate change might have, especially in developing countries.